How to keep chisels from rusting

 How to season your chisels

 Warmth is used to season chisels before you start using them.
 That hardens the chisel so that it does not split.
-Put it in an oven for some time and make sure the heat is warm enough to season the chisel and not burn it.
+Put it in an oven for some time and ensure the heat is warm enough to season the chisel and not burn it.

 The temperature ranges from 400 to 450 degrees.
-Put the oven on the bake and leave it for 45 minutes or more.
+Put the oven on the bake and leave it for 45 minutes.
 Let it cool before use.
 Another way that substitutes the oven is by sticking your chisel onto a hot tin roof for days.
 That prevents chipping on the first day and preserves the straight edge of the chisel.

 How to oil chisels